ligadata-mkhalawi/Kamanja/trunk/docs/source/ligapedia/s-z/types.rst

 A Kamanja :ref:`message<messages-term>` or :ref:`container<container-term>`
 can have fields with the following types:

-- Int
+- Int or System.int
-- Long
+- Long or System.long
-- Float
+- Float or System.float
-- Double
+- Double or System.double
-- Boolean
+- Boolean or System.boolean
-- String
+- String or System.string
-- Char
+- Char or System.char
+- ArrayOfString or System.ArrayOfString

 In addition, all of these types can serve as a member type of either array or map collections.